docty/medikit_mobile/readme.md

-# Afrik Gallery
+# Medikit
-Afrik Gallery is a mobile application purposely developed to help users get access to unlimited number of fashion design and many more.
+Medikit is a mobile application purposely developed to help users get access to professional health care assistances.

 ## Run Locally